By Samantha Oller, Senior Editor. Fuels, CSP

 The LDAF is working with the U.S. Secret Service as well as state and local law enforcement to investigate the devices.

-“Our inspectors continue to look for anything suspect and we remind convenience-store employees to stay alert and try to monitor what is actually taking place at a gas pump,” Said Strain.
+“Our inspectors continue to look for anything suspicious and we remind convenience-store employees to stay alert and try to monitor what is actually taking place at a gas pump,” Said Strain.
 “Ask yourself: Is it someone purchasing gasoline or someone manipulating the cabinet on the pump?”

 The skimming devices have evolved from crude, easily recognizable devices with a “homemade look” to smaller pieces of equipment that have Bluetooth capability, allowing them to transmit financial data instead of requiring criminals to physically remove them to retrieve the data.

-State police reported a recent skimming incident at one central Indiana retailer’s gas pumps that is indicative of a state and nationwide trend, the Tribune Star of Terre Haute reported.
+State police reported a recent skimming incident at one central Indiana retailer’s gas pumps that is indicative of a state and nationwide trend, the Tribune-Star of Terre Haute reported.
 Sgt.
 Joe Watts of the Indiana State Police told the newspaper that the skimming devices can be tough to spot.

 “These things can look very similar and stick out just a little bit,” Watts said.
 “And as soon as you swipe or insert your card., it can take the information.”